-Fresh clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks
+New clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks

 The conflict, since it resumed on December 8, has killed at least 40 people and displaced nearly one million people on both sides of the border.

-The Cambodian defence ministry on Monday accused Thailand of deploying F-16 fighter jets that dropped four bombs in the Banteay Meanchay province and of firing “toxic gas” in the area of the Prey Chan village, according to the state news agency Agence Kampuchea Press.
+The Cambodian Ministry of National Defence on Monday accused Thailand of deploying F-16 fighter jets that dropped four bombs in the Banteay Meanchay province and of firing “toxic gas” in the area of the Prey Chan village, according to the Agence Kampuchea Press state news agency.

 “The Ministry emphasised that Cambodian forces are monitoring the situation closely.
 They remain brave and steadfast in their defence against the aggressors, remaining vigilant in their duty to protect Cambodia’s territorial integrity,” the report said.